 To authenticate users, all you need to do is insert and configure Login Screenlet in your app.
 Login Screenlet comes complete with its own UI.
 The design for authentication, therefore, like with Liferay DXP itself, is done for you.

 You must, however, create the UI for displaying guestbooks and entries.
 What sort of UI would be best for this?
-Although the best UI for any purpose is a matter of opinion, displaying guestbooks and entries in lists is a good choice.
+Although the best UI for any purpose is a matter of opinion, displaying guestbooks and entries in a list is a good choice.
 Lists are common, compact design elements familiar to mobile users.
 Since most mobile devices don’t have room to display a list of guestbooks and a list of entries at the same time, you also need a user-friendly way to display and manage these lists.
-It makes sense to show a list of guestbooks automatically after the user authenticates.
-The user can then select a guestbook to view a list of the first guestbook’s entries by default.
+It makes sense to show the first guestbook’s entries automatically after the user authenticates.
+This is similar to the Guestbook portlet’s design: it shows a list of the first guestbook’s entries by default.
 When the user selects a different guestbook, you can then use the same UI to show the selected guestbook’s entries instead.

-To display these lists, you’ll create your own Screenlets: Guestbook List Screenlet and Entry List Screenlet.
+To display these lists of guestbooks and entries, you’ll create your own Screenlets: Guestbook List Screenlet and Entry List Screenlet.
 Guestbook List Screenlet needs to retrieve guestbooks from the portlet and display them in a simple list.
-Once written, using this Screenlet is a simple matter of inserting it in a scene.
+Once written, using this Screenlet is a simple matter of inserting it in the navigation drawer.
 Entry List Screenlet needs to retrieve and display a guestbook’s entries in a similar list.
 You’ll display the entries by inserting Entry List Screenlet in the UI element where you want it.

 Also note that these Screenlets are list Screenlets.
 You develop list Screenlets by using the list Screenlet framework, which sits on top of the core Screenlet framework.
 The list Screenlet framework makes it easy for developers to write Screenlets that display lists of entities from a Liferay DXP instance.